 Visiting Artist Fellowship

-Visiting Artist Fellowship Applications: Open for Spring 2022
+Visiting Artist Fellowship Applications: Open for Fall 2022 and Spring 2023

 The Visiting Artist Fellowship provides:

-- In addition, one round-trip economy travel cost from South Asia to Cambridge, MA.
+- one round-trip economy travel cost from South Asia to Cambridge, MA.

 - An orientation to the campus in the first week of the artist’s fellowship that includes information and access to Harvard’s extensive physical and digital libraries and archives, and the Harvard Art Museums.